sigmdel/xiao_esp32c3_wifi_switch/README.md

 Full Web page reloading using a refresh meta tag is replaced by asynchronous Server-Sent Events (SSE) based Web page updates.

-This project will be described in an upcoming section 3 of [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2 (*Asynchronious Web Page Updates*)](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html).
+This project is described in section 3 of [A Wi-Fi Switch for Domoticz using a XIAO ESP32C3 - Part 2 (*Asynchronious Web Page Updates*)](https://sigmdel.ca/michel/ha/xiao/xiao_esp32c3_wifi_switch_2_en.html)

 > ### About the last 3 xxx_update projects
 >
 > They present 3 techniques that could be used to update the information displayed on the Web page without reloading the page itself as done in the first three projects.
-While Tasmota uses AJAX, and Websockets probably represent the most powerful technique, Server-Sent Events and AJAX will be used in further developments.
+While Tasmota uses AJAX, and Websockets probably represent the most powerful technique, Server-Sent Events and AJAX will be used starting in <code>08_ticker_hdw</code>.

 <!--
 https://stackoverflow.com/questions/5195452/websockets-vs-server-sent-events-eventsource/5326159